digitalocean/k8s-adoption-journey/docs/01-getting-started/building-and-pushing-docker-images/building-and-pushing-images-using-cnb.md

         This script will go through each of the microservices and perform a `pack build and publish` tagging each image with the service name and the `TAG` environment variable exported above.
 Using Cloud Native Buildpacks means that even if there are no Dockerfiles present, pack will be able to detect which buildpack to use and proceed to the build step.
         You will be pushing an initial release first to DOCR - `v1.0.0`, and use that to deploy to the `staging` and `production` environments in the upcoming sections.
 Later on, GitHub Actions will take care of building, tagging and pushing images to `DOCR`.

-Next, you will learn how to setup DOKS and deploy the `microservices-demo` application to your development environment, as well as setting up `ingress` and `monitoring`.
+In the next section you can study about the `Cloud Native Buildpaks` project and how to build and push `docker images` using its CLI tool `pack`.
+If not you can skip to the [Development Environment](../../02-development/setup-doks-dev.md) section where you will learn how to setup DOKS and deploy the `microservices-demo` application to your development environment, as well as setting up `ingress` and `monitoring`.